May 11, 2023Review Recipe

 Table of Contents

-A Boston cream poke cake is a yellow butter cake filled with creamy vanilla pudding and frosted with a rich chocolate ganache.
+This amazing Boston cream poke cake features yellow butter cake filled with creamy vanilla pudding and frosted with a rich chocolate ganache.
 It has all the flavors of an original Boston cream pie, but it’s much easier to make.

 Poke cake recipes are cakes with holes poked in, which you then fill with a liquid to make every bite super-moist.
-Take a look at our lemon poke cake and this chocolate poke cake with mocha frosting for more examples of these easy recipes.
+Take a look at our lemon poke cake and this chocolate poke cake for more examples of these easy recipes.

-- 1 box of butter recipe yellow cake mix (plus the ingredients mentioned on the box e.g. vegetable oil, eggs, water)
+- 1 box of butter cake mix (plus the ingredients mentioned on the box to make the cake e.g., vegetable oil, eggs, water)

-- 2 (3.4-ounce) boxes of instant vanilla pudding (see directions for not using the entire 2nd box of pudding)
+- 2 (3.4-ounce) boxes of instant vanilla pudding (see directions below for not using the entire second box of pudding)

 - 4 cups of whole milk